 All NRC inspectors are required to prepare vendor and QA implementation inspection reports in accordance with the guidance provided in this IMC.

 General Responsibilities.
-Each inspection of a vendor or applicant shall be documented with a narrative inspection report consisting of a Cover Letter, a Cover Page, an Executive Summary, and inspection details as appropriate.
+Each inspection of a vendor or applicant shall be documented with a narrative inspection report consisting of a Cover Letter, a Cover Page, an Executive Summary, and inspection details, as appropriate.
 The inspection team leader prepares an inspection plan in accordance with the appropriate IMC prior to the inspection.

 Office Directors

-The Office of () should provide overall direction for development and implementation of the vendor and QA implementation inspection programs.
+The Director of the Office of Nuclear Reactor Regulation (NRR) should provide overall direction for the development and implementation of the vendor and QA implementation inspection programs.

 Division Directors and Branch Chief